ericdke/apero-docs/FAQ.md

 Wether you're subscribed to this feature or not, you can always embed existing URLs pointing to images on the web (the URL(s) have to directly point to the image(s) online, not to redirecting web page(s)).

-*Note: it is necessary to accept the new conditions about posting with files even if your account is not (yet) subscribed to the pnut.io storage option.
-This will be asked only once at login after a logout.*
+*Note: it is necessary to accept the conditions about posting with files even if your account is not (yet) subscribed to the pnut.io storage option.
+This will be asked only once at login.*

-You can also drag & drop an image from the Finder or from a browser on the IMG+ button to create an embedded image for a post/message.
+You can also drag & drop images from the Finder (or drag from a browser if the URL points directly to an image) on the IMG+ button to create embedded images for a post/message.

+Common image file formats are supported (jpg, png, gif).
+Some web URLs may not work (specifically if they contain complex queries or redirections).

 ## Sharing/exporting files

 If you are subscribed to [pnut.io storage](https://pnut.io/account/storage), you will be able to use Apero to share your files with a public link.

 You can also use this window, accessible via an icon in the file manager in your Profile, to download the file locally or to create a new post or message with the link already embedded.

 ## Windows with posts and messages